-The Best Gangster Movies on Netflix – Spring 2019
+The Best Gangster Movies on Netflix – Summer 2019

 Gangster movies have long enjoyed a special status in American culture, even before such blockbusters as The Godfather trilogy and Scarface brought millions of Americans to the cinema.
 Whether you enjoy the action and conflict, or the sometimes skewed take on history, or the often touching stories about devotion to and protection of family, you probably like gangster movies.
 These elements always combine in the best gangster movies, and sometimes the bad guys seem so chivalrous that you may even find yourself rooting for them.
 So grab a bowl of popcorn and settle in to watch some of the great picks on this list.